Increasing Access to CGM: Your Questions Answered

-A) JDRF is committed to ensuring people with T1D have access to any and all technology that can help make management of T1D safer and easier and be able to make informed choice of the best option for them alongside their healthcare professional.
+A) JDRF is committed to ensuring people with T1D have access to any and all technology that can help make management of T1D safer and easier and be able to make an informed choice of the best option for them alongside their healthcare professional.
 For that reason, we have been a strong advocate of access to CGM for many years and played a key role in developing the Diabetes Coalition, which lobbied government for the first round of funded CGMs.
 We continue to advocate for the value and importance of technology so that Government understands and sees the importance of a wide range of current and emerging diabetes technologies.

 Q) What is JDRF doing to help gain access to new technologies?